-Producers shall finance take-back systems, treatment and recycling operations.
-They shall demonstrate their capacity to finance and anticipate any specific scenario leading to increasing cost due to materials cost, a significant increase in collection requests, etc.
+Producers shall finance take-back systems, waste treatment and recycling operations.
+They shall demonstrate their capacity to finance and anticipate any specific scenario leading to increasing cost due to materials cost, a significant increase in separate collection requests, etc.

 7. Reporting Take-back and Recycling Outcomes